GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/advanced-projectile/index.md

 **MinSpeed**
 Change the minSpeed of the object.
 Object forces cannot go below this value.
 Use "0" to ignore this property.

-**Acceleration property**
-Change the property value for the acceleration.

-**Delete when distance from starting position is exceeded property**
-Update the property value for "delete when distance from starting position is exceeded".

-**Delete when lifetime is exceeded property**
-Update the property value for "delete when lifetime is exceeded".

-**Max distance from starting position property**
-Change the property value for the max distance from starting position.

-**Lifetime property**
-Change the property value for the lifetime.

-**Max speed property**
-Change the property value for the max speed.

-**MinSpeed property**
-Change the property value for the minSpeed.

-**Starting speed property**
-Change the property value for the starting speed.

 **Change starting position to the current position**
 Change the starting position of object to it's current position.

 **Starting speed**
 Change the starting speed of the object.
 Object will move in the direction it is facing when it is created.
 Use "0" to ignore this property.

-**Toggle Delete when distance from starting position is exceeded property**
-Toggle the property value for delete when distance from starting position is exceeded.
-If it was true, it will become false, and if it was false it will become true.

-**Toggle Delete when lifetime is exceeded property**
-Toggle the property value for delete when lifetime is exceeded.
-If it was true, it will become false, and if it was false it will become true.

 ### Behavior conditions